 What tactics are going to help you achieve your SMART goals?
 This will look very different depending on your type of business; whether you are B2B or B2C, if you’re an eCommerce company, or if you see FMCGs v SaaS services.

 Your budget is also going to significantly impact the tactics you should consider implementing.
-This should be thought out very carefully - what tactics are going to get you the best outcomes, and how much do you need to invest in order for the tactics to see tangible results?
+This should be thought out very carefully - what tactics are going to get you the best outcomes, and how much do you need to invest for the tactics to see tangible results?

-Examples of tactics include implementing a certain bid-strategy for your search ads on Google, launching new webpages with relevant content to boost your organic traffic or running a webinar to engage your database.
+Examples of tactics include implementing a certain bid strategy for your search ads on Google, launching new webpages with relevant content to boost your organic traffic or running a webinar to engage your database.

-The top qualities of a digital marketer include being able to problem solve, having a strong ability to communicate well with others, to think strategically and analytically, as well as work collaboratively with a fast-paced team.
+The top qualities of a digital marketer include being able to problem solve, having a strong ability to communicate well with others, to think strategically and analytically, as well as to work collaboratively with a fast-paced team.

 Of course, how you exercise these qualities will change depending on your individual role.
 For example, if you work at an agency managing clients, then strong organisational and task management skills are imperative.
 If you are a digital marketing specialist, you might place more emphasis on analysing data and making critical decisions promptly on accounts.
 On the other hand, if you’re an in-house marketer, you need to be able to prioritise tasks effectively, and focus more on strategy and problem-solving.